 No, I won’t feel blue.
 I’ll be grateful for the transporting experience and the memories that come flooding back.
 Like dinner at the super-traditional Restaurant Cheu l’Zib.
 Getting gifted a copy of a super-cool book that’s a photo gallery of the tiny little huts/shacks across Menetou-Salon’s vineyards.
 Meeting and traveling with great people, fast friends.
 Walking among the vines, learning about the family, and enjoying the vastness of the unencumbered vistas:

-Want more Loire Valley wine?
+Want more Loire Valley white wines and beyond?
 Well I wrote an e-book about Melon de Bourgogne, the grape behind Muscadet.
 GET IT.
 Also check out these blog posts:Tags: cour cheverny, menetou salon, romorantin grape